May 12, 2026

 Positive payments can boost your score, while failure to repay can result in damage to your score if your debt is sent to collections

-Not only are payday loans and personal loans offered for different amounts of money, but they are also structured quite differently.
-With a payday loan, you'll need to repay the funds you borrow by your paycheck, or you'll incur extra rollover fees.
+Not only are payday loans and personal loans offered for different amounts, but they are also structured quite differently.
+With a payday loan, you'll need to repay the funds you borrow by your next paycheck, or you'll incur extra rollover fees.
 With personal loans, repayment terms range from six months to as long as seven years, depending on the lender, your application and the amount of money you're borrowing.

 Another key difference is the interest rate you'll pay.
 Payday loan APRs are often north of 300%, whereas personal loan APRs usually max out at 36%.